sora-xor/sora-docs/src/establishing-hrmp-channel.md

 1. Obtain the encoded call data of the `hrmp.hrmpInitOpenChannel` extrinsic on the relay chain.

-This special code includes a `recipient` detail that tells relay chain which parachain you would like to connect to.
+This unique code includes a `recipient` detail telling the relay chain which parachain you want to connect to.
 This detail changes depending on what environment you are planning to establish the channel in.
 For Kusama, look at [this list](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fksm-rpc.stakeworld.io#/parachains), and for Rococo, go to [this list](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frococo-rpc.polkadot.io#/parachains).

 ::: info